qydchen/SafeHavn/docs/component-hierarchy.md

 - BookingPanelContainer - positioned absolute
 - Footer

 Select (Details) page will have a header, followed by a PictureModal.
-On the left, the Navigation will assist the user to scroll down to the relevant section (Summary Container, Reviews Container, Host Info, Map).
+On the left, the Navigation Container will assist the user to scroll down to the relevant section (Summary Container, Reviews Container, Host Info, Map).
 On the right, an absolute BookingPanel will persist.

 **SummaryContainer**
 - Summary